adamcogen/drum-machine-py-poc/README.md

 - You can do some simple math to find useful subdivisions.
 If you have one row with a subdivision of 4 and you want to set another row to be subdivided into 4 groups of 7, `4 x 7 = 28`; for 4 groups of 11, `4 x 11 = 44`; etc. You can do all sorts of multiplication to find useful subdivisions.

+- Sometimes it can be helpful to add blank 'reference rows' with common subdivisions (4, 8, etc.) so that you can easily see how the timing of a more uncommon subdivision lines up with it.
+If you want to make a row with a subdivision of 44 sound similar to 8th notes, you can add a blank second row with a subdivision of 8 to use as a visual point of reference.

+- It might be easier to visualize and keep track of the pattern you're working on if you generally try to stick to using one drum sound (i.e. one pitch) per row.
+This isn't enforced by the software but I find that it usually makes sense visually and from an organizational standpoint.

 #### Save-file format

 You can save and load patterns as `.txt` files.
 Their format will be (anything between brackets `[]` would be replaced with actual data):